jouvetg/igm_old/README.md

 # Notice

 IGM is a very young code, which has been shortly distributed after the publication of our [paper](https://www.doi.org/10.1017/jog.2021.120) in Journal of Glaciology.
 More features will come in the next months (e.g., data assimilation).
 IGM is in a preliminary phase, which aims to illustrate its capacities with simple examples and get feedback from the community.
-If you have ideas of extensions or applications, you would like to contribute, please contact me first at guillaume.jouvet at unil.ch.
+If you have ideas of extensions or applications, you would like to contribute, please contact me at guillaume.jouvet at unil.ch.

-NEW: PhD position in [deep learning-aided glacier modelling](https://career5.successfactors.eu/career?career%5fns=job%5flisting&company=universitdP&navBarLevel=JOB%5fSEARCH&rcm%5fsite%5flocale=en%5fUS&career_job_req_id=19184&selected_lang=en_US&jobAlertController_jobAlertId=&jobAlertController_jobAlertName=&browserTimeZone=Europe/Zurich&_s.crb=yIvxSBQs%2bkpJEU1X4gyBhx6H60O6OKV%2fQFehn7pkJd0%3d).

 # Overview